lancegliser/netflix-apollo-server/README.md

-# Apollo server Express GraphQL API example
+# Netflix Apollo Server

-> Provides a working API to expand from for initial development
+> Provides a working API for a Netflix like interface demonstration

 ## Upstream v1.2.0